-- The Crime Victim Services Program provided support and services to victims of non-fatal gun crimes and domestic violence. - An emergency assistance center was set up by the Crime Victim Services Program following a mass shooting. - The Chicago City Council passed the 2024 budget which includes a significant expansion of CPD's Crime Victim Services Program.
-With the additional staffing, CPD will be able to expand its victim services to all districts across the City.
+- The Crime Victim Services Program continued to provide support and services to victims of non-fatal gun crimes and domestic violence. - Three emergency assistance centers were set up by the Crime Victim Services Program following several mass shootings. - The Crime Victim Services Program began to develop an expansion plan with the anticipation of posting new positions to hire in the next quarter.